-- Cleaning Shared Surfaces posted in communal work areas, including kitchens, common areas, and cubicle areas. - Do Not Enter If Symptomatic posted at entry points to facilities and public entrances to department services, both indoor and outdoor. - Elevator Capacity posted on door of elevators on all floor and inside of the elevator. - Face Mask Dispensing Station at face mask distribution stations. - Face Masks Required posted throughout facilities and on County grounds in employee and publicfacing areas. - Face Masks Required Beyond this Point posted at controlled entry points. - Hand Washing above sinks in bathrooms and kitchens. - Physical Distancing posted throughout facilities and on County grounds in employee and publicfacing areas. - Room Capacity posted on any room in which there may be more than one person in the room at a time (e.g., conference rooms, kitchens). - Courtesy Seating: Should be placed in public seating areas, especially where seating is limited. - Household Seating: Should be placed in public seating areas where chairs may be clustered together to allow members of a household to sit together.
+- es capacity should be set to the lesser of: 1) 25% -COVID) capacity; 2) 1 person per 30 square feet of le space; or 3) 25 people in the enclosed area at a time in addition to any employees or contractors requ ired to operate.)
+Conf irm that you have acquired and posted appropriate signa age in the following areas: 0 Cleaning Shared Surfaces posted in communal work areas, including kitchens, common areas, and cubicle areas.
+0 Do Not Enter If Symptomatic posted at entry points to facilities and public entrances to department services, both indoor and outdoor.
+0 Elevator Capacity posted on door of elevators on all floor and inside of the elevator.
+0 Face Mask Dispensing Station at face mask distribution stations.
+0 Face Masks Required posted throughout facilities and on County grounds in employee and public- facing areas.
+0 Face Masks Required Beyond this Point posted at controlled entry points.
+0 Hand Washing above sinks in bathrooms and kitchens.
+0 Physical Distancing posted throughout facilities and on County grounds in employee and public- facing areas.
+0 Room Capacity posted on any room in which there may be more than one person in the room at a time (e.g., conference rooms, kitchens).
+0 Courtesy Seating: Should be placed in public seating areas, especially where seating is limited.
+0 Household Seating: Should be placed in public seating areas where chairs may be clustered together to allow members of a household to sit together.